Azure/aaz/Commands/sql/mi/partner-cert/_show.md

 # [Command] _sql mi partner-cert show_

-Gets a server trust certificate that was uploaded from box to Sql Managed Instance.
+Get a server trust certificate that was uploaded from box to Sql Managed Instance.

 ## Versions